 Diagnosis and Treatment of Canine Liver Shunt

-Additional examinations that are needed to confirm diagnosis include the use of scintigraphy (a nuclear scan), ultrasound, portography (a special x-ray with contrast), CAT scan (“CT”), or MRI to further confirm his diagnosis.
+The vet also needs additional examinations to confirm diagnosis.
+For example, he will use scintigraphy (a nuclear scan), ultrasound, portography (a special x-ray with contrast), CAT scan (“CT”), or MRI to further confirm his diagnosis.

 Depending on the type of canine liver shunt, surgery may be able to correct the defect.
-In addition, the vet may suggest a low-protein diet supplemented with lactulose (for the absorption of intestinal toxins such as ammonia by altering intestinal pH) and medications (antibiotics).
+In addition, the vet may suggest a low-protein diet supplemented with lactulose (for the absorption of intestinal toxins such as ammonia by altering intestinal pH).
+Sometimes, he may also prescribe medications (antibiotics).